 You will receive benefits enrollment information and forms at Faculty/New Employee Orientation the week before fall classes begin.
 The Center for Faculty Development will contact you with date/time/information.
 If you are in a benefits-eligible position, you MUST submit an enrollment form within 31 days following date of hire, even if you DECLINE coverage.
 Otherwise, you will be automatically enrolled in default coverage.
-Refer to the campus Human Resources web site to register for New Employee Orientation.
+Refer to the campus Human Resources web site to register for New Employee Orientation, where they will explain all of your benefits options.

-The university's benefits plan year runs from July 1 to June 30, with open enrollment in April/May
+The university's benefits plan year runs from July 1 to June 30, with open enrollment in May.